ReadAlongs/OpenSamples/fin/README.md

-Making a read-along, from A to Ø
+Making a read-along, from A to Ö
 ================================

 I decided to walk through the entire process of making a full